wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

     *   (c) fixing, placing, restoring, repairing, or setting up a cadastral survey mark.

     Compare: 1986 No 123 s 66

+    Section 54: amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 55 Interference with survey marks

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who knowingly or recklessly takes, destroys, or alters the position of, or markings on, a survey mark that has been placed or set up---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who knowingly or recklessly takes, destroys, or alters the position of, or markings on, a survey mark that has been placed or set up---

     *   (a) for the control of cadastral surveys; or

     *   (b) for the purposes of any cadastral survey conducted under, or for the purposes of, this Act or another Act.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who (having taken, destroyed, or altered the position of, or markings on, a survey mark) fails to notify the taking, destruction, or alteration to the Surveyor-General as soon as practicable after doing so.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who (having taken, destroyed, or altered the position of, or markings on, a survey mark) fails to notify the taking, destruction, or alteration to the Surveyor-General as soon as practicable after doing so.

     (3) Every person who is convicted of an offence against subsection (1) or subsection (2) is also liable to pay the costs (including any associated cadastral survey costs) of repairing, replacing, or restoring to its proper position, or restoring the markings on, the survey mark concerned.